jennyiskezhen/SQL/README.md

 ## SQL Examples

 In this SQL repository, I will continue adding new SQL examples that are useful for data analytics.
-The first part of each document contains the fabricated dataset for demonstration and the following second part contains the SQL syntax examples for data analytics.
+In some documents, the first part contains the fabricated dataset for demonstration and the following part contains the SQL querying examples.
+In others only SQL querying examples are shown.

-The examples contain both standard SQL and PostgreSOL syntax.
+The examples contain both standard SQL and PostgreSQL syntax.
+SQL queries are written and tested using SQLite Studio.

 The types of SQL statement include the follows: